Physiotherapy

 • Riding problems

-This is followed by an inspection in standing, which focusses at physique, posture, musculature, asymmetry and other relevant highlights.
-The entire horse body is also examined for tension, pain, swelling and heat.
+This is followed by an inspection in stance, examining conformation, posture, musculature, asymmetry and other prominent features.
+The entire horse's body is also inspected for tension, pain, swelling and heat.

-Then follows the dynamic examination in which the horse is viewed on different surfaces and in different gaits.
+Next is a dynamic movement examination in which the horse's motion is examined on different surfaces and in different gaits.

-This is followed by a physical examination in which the joints are individually tested for mobility and possible blockages.
-Here too, information is obtained about the tone, flexibility of the muscles and possible pain reactions.
+Which is followed by a passive movement examination in which the mobility of the joints individually, the flexibility of the muscles and any pain reactions are tested.

-Based on the findings from these examinations, an individual treatment plan is then set up in consultation with the rider/owner.
+Based on the findings obtained from this examination, an individual treatment plan is then set up in consultation with the rider, owner or referring veterinarian.

-If necessary, referrals will also be made to other professionals such as a veterinarian, veterinary specialist, farrier, dentist or saddle fitter.
+If necessary, referrals will be made to other professionals; such as a veterinary specialist, farrier, dentist or saddle fitter.

-Preventive treatment can be used to prevent problems, for example as part of the training guidance of sport horses or to improve the welfare of recreational horses.
+Preventive treatment can be used to prevent symptoms and their consequences, for example as part of training guidance for sport horses, or for recreational and older horses to improve their well-being, health and comfort.

-Curatively, the treatment focuses on curing/solving identified pain, functional and movement disorders.
 The number of treatments required depends on the severity of the problem.
-In most cases one to four sessions are sufficient, sometimes daily application over a longer period of time may be necessary.
+In most cases, one to four sessions are sufficient, sometimes daily application for longer periods may be necessary.

 Massotherapy

-Most horses find massage pleasant and it has a calming effect.
+Massage is found pleasant by most horses and has a calming effect.

-Muscle contractions, trigger points, hardenings and adhesions are loosened, making the tissue more flexible and increasing freedom of movement.
-The lymphatic circulation is also positively influenced.
-Various massage techniques are used including Sports massage, Jack Meagher, Accupressure, Deep tissue, Myofascial relaease, Guasha and Scar tissue massage.
+Muscle contractures, trigger points, rigidity and adhesions are loosened, making the tissue more flexible and increasing freedom of movement.
+Lymphatic circulation is also positively affected.

 Mobilization & Stretching